 Despite being a small borough, Lansdowne has a lot of people using the train to get to and from work every day.
 Most of these people on the train are using it to get to good jobs in other cities.

 Lansdowne is an extremely ethnically-diverse borough.
 The people who call Lansdowne home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lansdowne residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Lansdowne include Italian, German, English, and Polish.
+Important ancestries of people in Lansdowne include Italian, German, English, and Liberian.